hvianna/audioMotion.js/docs/configuration.md

 ### Enable 5.1 surround audio output (experimental)

 Checking this option will enable 5.1 surround audio output, if your system supports it.

 When disabled, all audio will output in stereo (2 channels).

-At the moment, this feature only works properly with **Single** [Channel Layout](advanced.md#channel-layout).
-Any dual-channel layout selection will force audio to be downmixed to stereo.

 You can find the information of how many audio channels the app detects in your device, and how many are in use, in the [Console](console.md) messages.

 ![surround-info](img/surround-info.png)

-I have limited hardware to test this on, so I'd appreciate any feedback you can share in the [project's Discussions](https://github.com/hvianna/audioMotion.js/discussions) on whether it works for you.
+!> At the moment, this feature works only with **Single** [Channel Layout](advanced.md#channel-layout).
+Any dual-channel layout selection will force audio to be downmixed to stereo.

 ### Invert scroll direction for Volume control